 - ONLINE PROGRAMS

 - REQUEST MORE INFORMATION

 Two students from East Carolina University will participate this summer in a competitive internship experience with NASA through the Langley Aerospace Research Student Scholars Program.

 Both students said the TECS Career Center and department faculty helped them learn about the opportunity.
 Dr. Krishnan Gopalakrishnan and Dr. Junhua Ding in computer science and Lee Toderick in the BSIT program were instrumental in the recommendations required for the applications, they said.

-The College of Technology and Computer Science is a founding partner in the consortium based, Internet-enabled PhD program in Technology Management.
+The College of Engineering and Technology is a founding partner in the consortium based, Internet-enabled PhD program in Technology Management.
 At the conclusion of the program, graduates will have developed skills in research procedures, will have acquired expertise in instructional processes, and will be able to provide service to the industrial and educational community.

 The program maintains most of the traditional requirements characteristic of advanced graduate study, but is unique in using the resources of a consortium of five universities linked together by alternative communication systems.
 These member universities have programs staffed by faculty having expertise in many areas of technology.

 Four technical specializations are currently available: digital communications systems, construction management, manufacturing systems, quality systems, and human resource development.
 ECU provides the lead on specializations in digital communication and manufacturing systems.
 Students identify a “home university” based on their technical specialization and/or geographic location

 More details are available on the program by viewing the Application Procedures.

 Department of Technology Systems